Carnatic raga: 72 Melakartha ragas (Mathematical computation)

 Multiplying these 3 combinations we get 72.

 The 72 melakartha ragas are arranged in a cycle called katapayadi sutra, named due to the index of the raga; we can get the name of the raga and the exact swara combination.
 The first 36 melakartha ragas have suddha madhyama, whereas the next 36 ragas have prathi madhyama.

 The 72 combinations of melakartha ragas gives rise to a wide variety of musical textures.
 Any sampurna raga is present in this 72 melakartha cycle.
 From these 72 melakartha ragas, there are more than a thousand janya ragas that contain more musical notations.
 While getting to know the details of a raga, it is important to know which sampurna raga the janya raga is derived from in order to know the swara types.

 Janya ragas

 Janya ragas are ragas that are derived from Janaka ragas (Melakarta ragas).
 They may have less than 7 notes in their scales, or have additional notes in them, zig-zag (vakra) notes that step and down, asymmetrical scales, etc. See full list of Janya ragas.
 E.g. of janya ragas are bilahari and hamsadhwani (derived from shankarabharana), sriranjani and darbar (derived from kharaharapriya) and so on.

 Vakra ragas

-Vakra ragas are janya ragas that have swaras arranged in a zig zag manner.
+Vakra ragas are janya ragas that have swaras arranged in a zigzag manner.
 For e.g. Raga Sri has the following arohanam and avarohanam :

 S R M P N S^{.} S^{.} N P M R G R S. Such a raga is called vakra raga.